tobega/tailspin-v0/TailspinReference.md

 Multidimensional arrays.

 ## Structures
 A structure is a collection of named values without any inherent order.
-The values of a structure can be accessed by appending a dot and the key to the [dereference](#dereference) of the structure.
+The field values of a structure can be accessed by appending a dot and the field key identifier to the [dereference](#dereference) of the structure.
 E.g. if the structure `{ a: 1 }` is the _current value_, the value `1` can be accessed by `$it.a`.